Jamesreinhardt222/comm-documentation-assignment/docs/Slack_invitation.md

 <br />

-3. Go to your email account and open the confirmation-email titled “Confirm your email address on Slack.”
+3.Go to your email account and open the confirmation-email titled “Confirm your email address on Slack.”

   By clicking "Copy" button, you will have a shareable workspace invitation link copied on your computer.
   You can share this link with others.